dqops/dqo/docs/client/operations/check_results.md

 # DQOps REST API check_results operations
-Returns the complete results of executed checks on tables and columns.
+Returns all the data quality check results of executed checks on tables and columns.

 ___